-Bhopal, the capital city of Madhya Pradesh, is replete with old mosques showcasing splendent Mughal Architecture.
-Apart from the old rustic charm of the medieval times, Bhopal is also known for the pair of artificial lakes which splits the city into two.
+Bhopal, the capital city of Madhya Pradesh, is replete with old mosques showcasing splendid Mughal Architecture.
+Apart from the old rustic charm of medieval times, Bhopal is also known for the pair of artificial lakes, which splits the city into two.
 These lakes are referred to as the Upper Lake and the Lower Lake and are divided from each other via an overbridge.

-The Upper Lake or the Bada Talaab was built in 11th century by Raja Bhoj and the Lower Lake was built in 1794 by Nawab Chhote Khan.
+The Upper Lake or the Bada Talab was built in the 11th century by Raja Bhoj, and the Lower Lake was built in 1794 by Nawab Chhote Khan.
 These two lakes play a vital role in enhancing the face value of Bhopal’s tourism.

-Apart from that, visiting Bhopal can leave you with so many cherishable memories to hang upon all your life; you can consider sailing in the lakes, boating, visiting museums, relishing in the food, shopping, exploring and so much more.
+Apart from that, visiting Bhopal can leave you with so many cherishable memories to hang upon all your life; you can consider sailing in the lakes, boating, visiting museums, relishing the food, shopping, exploring, and so much more.